ahoymarcus/nextjs-myjs-tech-blog/articles/information-security-overview-2022-04-05.md

 One example of service where availability can be highlighted with particular importance is in service-oriented businesses, where the core of the business depends on the correct distribution of information to clients.

+Also, observe that this controls implies some secondary taits that are necessary to system be properly used by its legitimate clients:

+- **Response time**
+- **Guaranteed bandwidth**
+- **Recovery procedure**

 ###### Authentication